aws-samples/aws-cudos-framework-deployment/README.md

   - creating Amazon QuickSight datasets
   - deploying the TAO dashboard to Amazon QuickSight

+  In the [**trends**](./trends/) subdirectory you will find a set of scripts automate some parts of the [CUDOS workshop](https://cudos.workshop.aws/workshop-trends.html/), specifically parts of:
+    - creating Athena views
+    - creating Amazon QuickSight datasource
+    - creating Amazon QuickSight datasets
+    - deploying the Trends dashboard to Amazon QuickSight
+    - creating proper account mapping from account id's to account names

 ## How to use this repo

 ##### Important: Complete the [Prerequisites](https://cudos.workshop.aws/prerequisites.html)